-On Christmas Eve every year many millions of people have a short, plump fella visit their home via the chimney or through the door using a magic key.
+The history of Santa Claus – On Christmas Eve every year many millions of people have a short, plump fella visit their home via the chimney or through the door using a magic key.
 Why do we stand for this intrusion?
 Where did he come from?
-Why?
+And why?

 He has many names this strange yearly visitor of ours.
 Santa Claus, Father Christmas, Kris Kringle, St Nicholas.
 Why the mystery and aliases?
 It’s not as though we don’t know what he looks like, his red suit, white beard, rosy cheeks and fat tummy are as familiar as our own faces.
 He’s everywhere!

 The story of St Nicholas begins in south-west Turkey in the 4th century.
 He was a Bishop in the town of Myra and was thought to have performed several miracles and after his death, he became the patron saint of unmarried girls and sailors, the people his miracles had helped.
 Saints have feast days and his was on the 6th December.

 The history of Santa Claus – from pagan times

 Saint Nicholas lived at the time of Pope Julius I who wanted to decide on a date to celebrate the birth of Jesus, they didn’t know when this had been so he decided to make the Pagan midwinter festival time a Christian one by choosing December 25th as Jesus’ celebration day.

 In time St Nicholas’s day also became connected to the 25th of December instead of the 6th, it was convenient to join the two perhaps?
 Whatever the reason St Nicholas’s association with Christmas was embedded into the community.